Five top tips for Christmas tree care

 Planning on buying a real tree this Christmas?
-We've got some expert tips to help you keep those pine needles looking and smelling fresher for longer, ensuring you get the most out of your spruce, especially if you're putting up decorations early this year.
+We've got some expert tips to help you keep those pine needles looking and smelling fresher for longer, ensuring you get the most out of your spruce.

-Whether you chose a Nordmann fir or a lodgepole pine from our home-grown selection, following our five top tips for Christmas tree care will ensure you have a happy looking tree right through to the new year.
+Whether you choose a tree from one of our tree sale sites or already have your own, following our five top tips for Christmas tree care will keep your tree happy right through to the new year.

 1. Buy a top quality, fresh tree

-If you want a Christmas centrepiece that can withstand more than a few weeks in your home, shopping with quality in mind is a priority.
+If you want a Christmas showstopper that can withstand more than a few weeks in your home, shopping with quality in mind is a priority.

 See if there's a Forestry England seller near you for a quality home-grown tree, but if you have to go elsewhere - be sure to check the needles are flexible and green.
 Tough needles which snap when bent are a sign of a half-dead tree which won’t stand the test of time.

-If you don't have the tools available to do it yourself, ask your friendly Christmas tree seller!
+If you don't have the tools available to do it yourself, ask your friendly Christmas tree seller if they can lend a hand!

 3. Keep your tree watered

-Water is key to keeping your tree alive throughout the festive season.
+Water is key to keeping your tree alive throughout the Christmas and New Year period.
 Make sure you choose a sturdy stand that can hold a good amount of liquid.
-Your Christmas tree needs to be kept in water at all times, so finding a base with a good well that you can access is important.
+Your Christmas tree needs to be kept in water at all times, so finding a base with a good well that you can easily access is important.

-Check your tree’s water source every day, you'll be surprised just how thirsty they can be, drinking upwards of two to three pints a day!
-Make sure the trunk is nicely submerged for happy and healthy needles.
+Check the water level every day - you'll be surprised just how thirsty Christmas trees can be, drinking upwards of two to three pints a day!
+Keep the trunk nicely submerged for happy and healthy needles.

 Close Up Christmas tree pines